frdedynamics/robotics-lab-documentation/source/texts/ros4.rst

 However, at this moment, there is no need to frustrate with a new file format than URDF yet it is nice to know this fact.
 For more detailed information, you can `read this <http://gazebosim.org/tutorials?tut=ros_urdf>`_.

 .. note::
    With the current URDF model we cannot visualize our robot in Gazebo because we haven't defined any physical properties.
 We need to improve the URDF model by adding some ``<collision/>`` and ``<inertial/>`` properties.
-Since the main purpose of this lecture is not to teach *how to create a URDF file*, you can just `download the urdf folder <https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/Eo5KrqgiiGZEtIbHoIvZI_UBx-z07lKGgMVZsgQggYWLPw?e=u7yUOO>`_, `download the config folder <https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/ErbSj1Kt3axPo9PtDI2OLqMBnf3zjQZxhWOfy4eDS2pmDA?e=X0jQEl>`_, `downlad the meshes folder <https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/EtuT0QYjFqFHojNMJ6IGOT0B9Vtd3NHzeTRpc_w2rwSyaw?e=Mh5oUV>`_ in the gazebo_tutorials package and keep following rest of the tutorial.
+Since the main purpose of this lecture *is not* to teach *how to create a URDF file*, you can just `download the additional folders (config, meshes, urdf) <https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/Ek18x5CSJ5hGpmzpUYvXjhsBtEn21aQ3xPPS-svjxkPcpQ?e=NChLd9>`_ in the **gazebo_tutorials** package and keep following rest of the tutorial.

 .. _Gazebo-Tutorial:

 Gazebo Tutorial